-The County will buy 27 new patrol vehicles, and seven other vehicles, for the Sheriff's Office.
-Three of these vehicles will be additions to the fleet, while the rest are replacement vehicles.
-In Road and Bridge, we will replace five three-quarter ton trucks and six dump trucks.
-Three lift arm trucks, an F550 truck and a Tahoe will also be purchased for Road & Bridge.
-The Drainage District will buy three four-wheel drive tractors, three 15' shredders, one track loader, a bulldozer, and an excavator.
-Elsewhere, we will buy 12 vehicles of various types.
+The County will buy 28 new patrol vehicles, and ten other vehicles, for the Sheriff's Office.
+All of these vehicles are replacement vehicles and will not increase their fleet.
+In Road and Bridge, we will replace five three-quarter ton trucks and one dump truck.
+An oil distributer truck will also be purchased for Road & Bridge.
+The Drainage District will buy three replacement trucks, a 14 yd. tandem axle dump truck, a 55 lb. track excavator, and three cab tractors.
+Emergency Medical Services will replace three ambulance cab and chassis and one Tahoe.
+Elsewhere, we will buy 11 vehicles of various types.